-Step 2: Enter your cell phone number as user id and your id number as password (or your own if you had changed the default password)
+Step 2: Enter your cell phone number or email address as the user id and your id number as password (or your own if you had changed the default password)

-Step 3: Click on Apply Dedicated Status on left side-menu
+Step 3: Click on Recognition of Prior Learning on left side-menu

 Step 4: Click on + Apply for Dedicated Status – top left side of personal pages screen.